dotlang/language/README.md

 `%Point(int)(x:10, y:20)` -- casting combined with type specialization
 Casting to a tuple, can accept either a tuple literal or tuple variable or an exploded tuple.
 Note that there is no support for implicit casting functions.
 If you need a custom cast, write a separate function and explicitly call it.
+- `%Type` without paren creates a default instance of the given type.

 ### Variables
 Variables are defined using `var name : type`.
 If you assign a value to the variable, you can omit the type part (type can be implied).